Associate in Science DegreeDownload PDF

 This course will introduce students to basic database concepts.
 The course will focus on designing and structuring databases to meet the objectives of management.
 Students will use a database management system to complete an in-depth exploration of query capabilities and report generation.
 The student will learn the creation and management of a working database from the ground up.
 When the student completes this course, they will have the ability to create tables, queries, forms, and reports within database software and understand the role of a database within a business setting.

 This basic law course investigates the application of law to societal and business relationships through a study of the concept of commercial law and its sources, the law of contracts, the law of sales, and the law of negotiable instruments.
 Lecture, class discussion, and case study comprise the primary methods of instruction In the effort to develop awareness of the logic and application of the law.

 This course focuses on utilizing data analytics techniques to make informed business decisions.
 It includes discussions of mathematical programming, simulation, and optimization.
 Modeling software will be used to facilitate problem solving and analysis.
-Prerequisite: BA101
+Prerequisite: BA101 Introduction to Analytics

 This course examines how analytical tools are utilized in operations and project management.
 It focuses on managing, critiquing, and improving inventory systems, supply chains, quality control, and other business processes.
 Prerequisite: MA110

 This sequence teaches the fundamentals of Spanish, including the essentials of reading, writing, speaking, and listening within a cultural context.
 Prerequisites: No previous Spanish instruction, or fewer than three years of Spanish instruction more than two years ago.
 This course is closed to native speakers of Spanish.
 Native speakers should consult their advisor for guidance in appropriate course placement.